scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 Response: Copying a Versioned Object to a Version-Enabled Bucket
 ````````````````````````````````````````````````````````````````

-The response sample shows that an object was copied into a target bucket
+The response sample shows that an object was copied into a target bucket where
-where Versioning is enabled.
+versioning is enabled.

 .. code::